 This card also offers you a $200 new account bonus after spending $1,000 in purchases within three months of account opening.
 You also get 15 months of 0% intro APR on new purchases and balance transfers (after that the standard APR applies) with a 3% balance transfer fee (or $5, whichever is greater).
 Balance transfers must be completed within the first 120 days of account opening to receive the introductory offer.
 There’s also no annual fee for this card.

 Best Cash Back Credit Card for Bonus Rewards: American Express Blue Cash Preferred® Card

-When it comes to earning lots of cash back on purchases you make the most, this card can’t be beat.
+When it comes to earning up to $350 of cash back on purchases you make the most, this card can’t be beat.

 6% cash back at U.S. supermarkets and on select U.S. streaming subscriptions.

 Unlimited 3% cash back at U.S. gas stations and on transit.

 $350 welcome bonus after you spend $3,000 in first 6 months of card membership.